obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Graph view customization.md

 # Graph view customization

-Since the graph is rendered using `<canvas>` and WebGL, [[Customizing CSS|CSS]] is unable to affect things like nodes and links.
+Since the graph is rendered using `<canvas>` and WebGL, CSS is unable to affect things like nodes and links.
 To customize graph view, we have provided a way to convert CSS colors into WebGL commands.

 ## The following CSS classes are supported: